 Enjoy the essence of hand-woven carpets, wall hangings, at this crafts museum in Arunachal Pradesh.
 The items that are displayed here are made by local artisans from naturally available elements like wood etc.

-By Air.
 Lokpriya Gopinath Bordoloi International Airport, located in Guwahati is the nearest airport to reach the West Kameng district.
 There are frequent scheduled direct and connecting flights from all parts of India.
 From the airport, one has to cover a distance of approx. 345km to reach West Kameng.
 You can travel with the following airlines via their direct flights to Guwahati airport.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here